 Angels on the Rise

 As mere mortals in this present: made to be a little lower than the immortal angels because of our incursion into time, with its mortality, we cool the immortal fires of angels within the temporal fires of Earth, invoking the Eternal Fire of the Angel of the Presence for solace, friendship, and remedy.
 And cry out we do!
-Each of us pleads his case, consciously or not; for our faces-- the expressions inherent in our faculties--behold the Faces of the heavenly Father, continually; and our spirits cast their crowns before the Throne of Heaven and plead for understanding, accompanied by the twenty-four perfected Elders, asking, "How long?!"
+Each of us pleads his case, consciously or not; for our faces-- the expressions inherent in our faculties behold the Faces of the heavenly Father, continually; and our spirits cast their crowns before the Throne of Heaven and plead for understanding, accompanied by the twenty-four perfected Elders, asking, "How long?!"

 ImmanuAL has hidden in the hearts of mankind from the beginning, suffering every pain and indignity as he prepares our angels for eternal life.
 Specs of dust, here below, we are being readied to hold focus on the faces of the Father as we navigate the whirls of galactic planets and stars in the dynamics of a universe in the throes of Creation, its many mansions being readied for our coming as Sons of Man.